fabiizw/blockchain-appl-arch_lab1/README.md

 ### Feat.
 1
 The struct friends keeps track of the bool 'voted'.
-I implement this feature with a modifier which validates the value of this variable.
+I implemented this feature with a modifier which validates the value of this variable.
 The 'doVote' function uses this modifier and can only be executed if the value of voted for that specific friend is still false (he has not already voted).

 ### Feat.
 2

-Again I implemented this feature by adding new modifiers.
+Again, I implemented this feature by adding new modifiers.
 For the check, that a restaurant is added only once I iterate over the list of restaurants and compare them with the one, which the manager adds.
 For the friend check, I validate, if the address has already been added to the friends list.
 The 'addRestaurant' and 'addFriends' functions use these modifiers, respectivly.